Home » Biblical Meanings » Biblical Meaning Of Numbers 1-40

 10. Divine Revelation and Understanding (30): Finally, number 30 symbolizes divine revelation and understanding.
 It reflects God’s illumination of His truth to His people, enabling them to grasp the depth of His wisdom and knowledge.
 The story of Samuel’s call and commissioning as a prophet illustrates this theme of divine revelation and understanding.

-See Also: Biblical Meaning Of Driving Backwards In A Dream
+See Also: Biblical Meaning Of Dead Rats In A Dream

 Numbers 31-40: Culmination and Preparation